I mainly serve established American SaaS companies. However, you don't have to be one to use my services. That's just the best fit.

 - If you sell your software as a product, or write software for others, you're probably still a good fit for all of my services.
 (Especially software contractors who make fixed bids or work on US DoD projects.)

 - If you're a SaaS company but not "established" (in business for at least three years, or turning a profit, ideally both), you can still benefit from my roadmapping service.
-Startups need to focus on speed and idea validation, which roadmapping can help with, while my other offerings focus mainly on quality.

 - If your main line of work depends directly in some other way on software you write (or outsource), you might still be a good fit, especially for my roadmapping service.